 Plant Sterols Boost Skin Immune Function

-Phytosterols are derived from plants and available as an over-the-counter oral supplement.
+Phytosterols are derived from plants and are available as an over-the-counter oral supplement.
 There is some evidence that plant sterols increase the activity of lymphocytes in humans.

 Probiotic supplements are widely used for dogs with stool problems.
 The entire immune system may benefit from a healthy set of GI flora.
 Probiotics are pretty inexpensive, are easy to mix with your dog’s food and have minimal risks involved.
 Proviable DC is a good one made just for dogs and cats and it doesn’t have a bunch of other unwanted ingredients.